Durude/Durude.github.io/content/projects/BookStoreApp/index.md

   - Team Project
 ---

-Developed an object-oriented Java application using UML design principles and JavaFX for the UI.
-Collaborated with a team to organize tasks and achieved a final grade of 94%.
+Designed and implemented an object-oriented Java application following UML design principles with a JavaFX user interface.
+Collaborated with a team to manage project tasks effectively and delivered a fully functional application, achieving a final grade of 94%.

 <!--more-->